launchdarkly/terraform-provider-launchdarkly/docs/data-sources/feature_flag.md

 - `key` (String) The unique feature flag key that references the flag in your application code.
 - `project_key` (String) The feature flag's project key.

+### Optional

+- `maintainer_id` (String) The feature flag maintainer's 24 character alphanumeric team member ID. `maintainer_team_key` cannot be set if `maintainer_id` is set.
+If neither is set, it will automatically be or stay set to the member ID associated with the API key used by your LaunchDarkly Terraform provider or the most recently-set maintainer.
+- `maintainer_team_key` (String) The key of the associated team that maintains this feature flag. `maintainer_id` cannot be set if `maintainer_team_key` is set

 ### Read-Only

 - `archived` (Boolean) Specifies whether the flag is archived or not.
 Note that you cannot create a new flag that is archived, but can update a flag to be archived.